 so this is also a match:

-We need to specify that the inner part can be anything except */
+We need to specify that the inner part can be any string that does not contain -->

 .